ncbi/finagle-consul/README.md

 ```

 Pros:
-* Integrates cleanely with native Consul Services
+* Integrates cleanly with native Consul Services

 Cons:
 * Requires a Consul Agent for server announcements
-* Requires clean up of dead services in enviornments where server addresses are
+* Requires clean up of dead services in environments where server addresses are
 ephemeral, like Mesos

 The catalog strategy uses Consul's built-in service discovery APIs.
 The main
-advantage of this is that it makes it easy to run Finalge services alongside
+advantage of this is that it makes it easy to run Finagle services alongside
 non-finagle services.
 You can, for example, discover a Rails web service and
 MySQL database using this resolver.